Testing Meson Portal Dark Sector Solutions to the MiniBooNE Anomaly at CCM: Results

 In Fig.~\ref{fig:mb_chi2} (right) we consider a third scenario in which a massive vector mediator is long-lived and couples to the charged pion through a contact interactions, and subsequently scatters via a massive scalar mediator with mass $m_\phi > m_V$.
 We take the effective interaction Lagrangian

 However, in this case we find that the favored parameter space to explain the MiniBooNE excess is largely ruled out at 95\% C.L. by LSND and KARMEN, in part due to the characteristically smaller cross section at higher energies for coherent $V N \to \gamma N$ scattering via the heavy scalar, giving the experiments with lower energy beams an enhanced detection sensitivity.
-Consequentially, the detection rate for this model is relatively suppressed for the more-forward going (and higher energy) vector LLPs, resulting in more suppression in MicroBooNE's sensitivity relative to the SIB1$\mu$ and PIB1$e$ in the left and middle plots, respectively, in Fig.~\ref{fig:mb_chi2}.

 In the second class of phenomenological model, we consider a single long-lived vector mediator that couples to quarks and enters the pion sector via the $\chi$-PT Lagrangian in Eq.~\ref{eq:singlemedLag};